autmav/autmav_reviews/summaries/Tracking.md

 2. It proposes the object depth estimation in real-time for autonomous driving, using only a monocular camera with a geometric approach, in an onboard computer with a low-cost GPU from a sparse feature-based visual odometry algorithm.
 (The camera’s own 6-DoF pose should be recognized in advance.)

-**Implementation details:** they implement simultaneous object detection(requires GPUintensive computation) and depth estimation(requires CPU-intensive computation) with dual-threading in an onboard environment with NVIDIA Jetson TX2 platform.
+**Implementation details:** they implement simultaneous object detection(requires GPU-intensive computation) and depth estimation(requires CPU-intensive computation) with dual-threading in an onboard environment with NVIDIA Jetson TX2 platform.

 **Implementation parts:** 1) feature extraction/tracking and object detection from a single image frame.
-2)feature’s depth estimation and object tracking/merging.
+2) feature’s depth estimation and object tracking/merging.
 3) object depth estimation and upkeep step.

 **Validation:** they validate the scene depth accuracy of sparse features with KITTI and its ground-truth depth map made from LiDAR observations quantitatively, and the depth of detected object with the Hyundai driving datasets and satellite maps qualitatively.
 The object classification groups: road boundary lines, traffic light, traffic signs, and vehicles